jabirali/tmux-powertab/README.md

 # Path names

 In `tmux`, you can manually rename a tab using the keybinding <kbd>Ctrl</kbd>+<kbd>b</kbd> <kbd>,</kbd>.
-However, not everyone likes to do this, in which case automatic tab renaming may be your thing.
+However, not everyone likes to do this, in which case this plugin can help you automatically rename tabs.
 The way it works, is that it lets `tmux` name a tab based on the running process if you're in your home folder, as is likely to be the case for system monitors, music players, mail clients, etc.
 However, once you `cd` to some other folder (e.g. a project you're working on), that is used as